foopod/blog6/_posts/starting-another-gbajam.md

 ![](/img/fairport.gif)

 I also got collision maps working when exported from Tiled which is cool.
-This was a great experience learning how to integrate external tooling in to my GBA game development process (which was actually super easy with the Butano make file).
+This was a great experience learning how to integrate external tooling in to my GBA game development process (which was actually super easy with the Butano makefile).

 ### Uridium Clone